MervJB7/AWS-Automated-Incident-Response/README.md

 ## Architecture
-![AWS Automated Incident Response Architecture](images/AWSIncidentResponsePipeline.png) *(Note: Replace this image with your actual diagram in the images folder!)*
+![AWS Automated Incident Response Architecture](images/AWSIncidentResponsePipeline.png)

 ## Tools & Services Used
 * **Amazon GuardDuty:** Continuous threat detection and malicious IP monitoring using machine learning.